bitchin-ginger/Pneumonia-Classifier/README.md

 ## Data & EDA

-The Data comes from pediatric patients aged 1-5 from Guangzhou Women & Children's Medical Center, Guangzhou.
+The data<sup>[4]</sup> comes from pediatric patients aged 1-5 from Guangzhou Women & Children's Medical Center, Guangzhou.
 All chest radiographs were initially screened for quality control by removing all low quality or unreadable scans.
 The diagnoses for the images were then graded by 2 expert physicians and the evaluation set was also checked by a 3<sup>rd</sup> expert

 There are 5,863 X-ray images, 3 folders (train, test, val) and 2 categories (Pneumonia/Normal).